-Challenge bad bots · Cloudflare Firewall Rules docs
+Challenge bad bots

 /signup), common traffic patterns, or many other characteristics.

-Just make sure to set aside time to review Bot Analytics and Firewall Events to see if your rules need additional tuning.
+Just make sure to set aside time to review Bot Analytics and Firewall Events to check if your rules need additional tuning.